BRCAChallenge/brca-exchange/website/content/help/research/functional-assays.md

 * #### Selection ((Selection_Bouwman1_ENIGMA_BRCA12_Functional_Assays))
-    Indicates whether the variant was designated as a neutral control, deleterious control, artificial, or VUS
+    Indicates whether the variant was designated as a neutral control, deleterious control, artificial variant, or VUS
 * #### Report ((Result_Bouwman1_ENIGMA_BRCA12_Functional_Assays))
     Authors’ overall interpretation of the functional impact of the variant, taking into consideration both the cell proliferation and drug sensitivity experiments.
 ----
 #### Bouwman et al, 2020

-In this work, the authors tested the impact of 238 *BRCA1* variants on homologous DNA repair and drug sensitivity.
+In this work, the authors tested the impact of 238 *BRCA1* variants on homologous recombination repair (HRR) and drug sensitivity.

 * #### Cisplatin ((Cisplatin_Bouwman2_ENIGMA_BRCA12_Functional_Assays))
     Impact of the variant on Cisplatin drug sensitivity
 * #### Olaparib ((Olaparib_Bouwman2_ENIGMA_BRCA12_Functional_Assays))
-    Impact of the variant on Olaparib drug sensitivity
+    Impact of the variant on Olaparib (PARP inhibitor) drug sensitivity
 * #### DRGFP ((DRGFP_Bouwman2_ENIGMA_BRCA12_Functional_Assays))
-    Impact of the variant in a direct-repeat GFP homologous recombination DNA repair
+     	Impact of the variant on homologous recombination repair measured in a direct-repeat GFP (DR-GFP) assay
 * #### Report ((Result_Bouwman2_ENIGMA_BRCA12_Functional_Assays))
-    In this publication, the authors did not report an overall interpretation of the functional impact of the variants, but presented many sets of assay results which each offer one measurement of functional impact.
+    In this publication, the authors did not present an overall interpretation of the functional impact per variant, but presented the functional impact per variant per assay.

 ----
 #### Fernandes et al, 2019

-The authors of this paper assessed 99 *BRCA1* variants on their impact on transcriptional activation in a yeast reporter system.
+The authors of this paper assessed 99 *BRCA1* variants on their impact on transcriptional activation.

 * #### Report ((Result_Fernandes_ENIGMA_BRCA12_Functional_Assays))
-    Authors’ interpretation of the functional class of the variant (1-5), with 1 indicating no evidence of functional impact and 5 indicating strong evidence of functional impact.
+    Authors’ interpretation of the functional class of the variant using VarCall ([Iversen et al. 2011](https://pubmed.ncbi.nlm.nih.gov/21447777/)) (1-5)
 ----

 #### Mesman et al, 2019

-The authors evaluated 79 *BRCA2* variants on their impact on homologous DNA repair and drug sensitivity.
+The authors evaluated 79 *BRCA2* variants on their impact on homology-directed DNA repair and drug sensitivity.

 * #### Complementation ((Complementation_Mesman_ENIGMA_BRCA12_Functional_Assays))
-    Indicates whether the variant was able to complement the phenotype induced by loss of endogenous *BRCA2*
+     	Indicates whether the variant was able to complement the cell lethal phenotype induced by loss of endogenous mouse *Brca2*
 * #### HDR ((HDR_Mesman_ENIGMA_BRCA12_Functional_Assays))
-    Impact of the variant on homolgous DNA repair
+    Impact of the variant on homology-directed DNA repair
 * #### Cisplatin ((Cisplatin_Mesman_ENIGMA_BRCA12_Functional_Assays))
     Impact of the variant to Cisplatin drug sensitivity
 * #### Report ((Result_Mesman_ENIGMA_BRCA12_Functional_Assays))
-    Authors' report on the functional impact of the variant, considering both homologous DNA repair and drug sensitivity
+    Authors’ overall interpretation on the functional impact of the variant, considering complementation and homology directed repair
 ----

 #### Richardson et al, 2021